ammiellewb/druglikeness/README.md

-# Cheminformatics project to predict the drug-likeness of the <a href="https://www.ebi.ac.uk/chembl/">ChEMBL database</a>
+# Cheminformatics project to predict the drug-likeness of molecules from the <a href="https://www.ebi.ac.uk/chembl/">ChEMBL database</a>